czim/laravel-cms-core/documentation/Troubleshooting.md

 ### The CMS is slow

-One way to speed up the CMS somewhat, is to enable menu caching.
+One way to speed up the CMS somewhat, is to cache menu data.
-You can do this by setting `cms-models.repository.cache` to `true`.
+You can do this by running `php artisan cms:menu:cache`.
-Note that this will require manually clearing the menu cache (using `php artisan cms:menu:clear`) whenever modules are added or the menu configuration is altered.

 If you are using the Models Module, make sure that you cache model configuration when not developing.
+You can do this by running `php artisan cms:models:cache`.
 [Further information on model configuration caching](https://github.com/czim/laravel-cms-models/blob/master/documentation/General.md#caching-model-information).

 If caching is disabled, the CMS will analyze the database structure, model class files and parse configuration files, which can really slow things down as the amount of configured models increases.

 ### Menu items or menu layout changes don't show up

-Make sure the CMS menu configuration cache is cleared.
+Make sure the CMS menu configuration cache is cleared, using `php artisan cms:menu:clear`.
-You can clear the menu cache by running `php artisan cms:menu:clear`.

 It is easiest to leave the cache setting disabled while configuring the CMS.
-You can do this by setting `cms-modules.menu.cache` to `false`, but note that this will make all CMS pageloads slower.

 ### Model configuration changes don't show up (Models Module)